The Veronese square of the dendriform operad: Main Theorem

 Block $X$ is in RCF; it contains those rows of $\mathrm{RCF}(M)$ which have their leading 1s in the left part.
 Block $Y$ contains the right parts of the rows in $X$; this information is not relevant.
 The uppermost row of the RCF whose leading 1 appears in the right part is row 1036 with leading 1 in column 1765.
 This gives $1068 - 1035 = 33$ nonzero rows whose leading 1s are in the right part.
 Block $Z$ consists of the right parts of these rows; they form a basis for the kernel of the rewriting morphism:

-These rows are the 33 coefficient vectors of the defining relations for the Veronese square of the dendriform operad.
+These rows are the 33 coefficient vectors of the quadratic relations satisfied by the 5 generating operations.
 We find that the entries of $Z$ belong to $\{0,1,-1\}$, and that the number of nonzero entries in the rows of $Z$ are as follows:

 As a measure of the total size of this basis, we use the base 10 logarithm of the product of these numbers; we obtain $\approx 19.5257$.